 The first one is currently the most popular theory textbook in colleges and universities in the US, however it is also the most expensive.
 The first and second have separate workbooks, while the last one has homework assignments included in the text itself.

 The Ear Training Placement Exam assumes that students have learned ear training (aural skills) in their undergraduate program, which is normally achieved through a sequential course of study across multiple semesters.
 This is a test of that knowledge.

 The Graduate Ear-Training Placement Test comprises four parts:

 Possible meters for the melodic dictations include 3/4, 4/4, and/or 6/8 meter.
 For each dictation, you’ll hear the music played 5 times.
 Music heard on the test will be tonal; atonal materials will not be assessed on this exam.

-Students can become familiarized with the contents and difficulty of the exam by taking the practice exam found in Blackboard.
+Students can become familiarized with the contents and difficulty of the exam by taking the practice exam found in Canvas.
 Please reach out to Peabody’s Ear Training Coordinator if you have any questions.